Karaite Judaism: Karaites in Egypt

 The Karaite community in Egypt was considered one of the oldest and had existed in that country for about 1,300 years.
-Many interactions, including financial support, religious leadership positions and marriages, have taken place between the various Karaite communities, including those in Egypt, Turkey, Jerusalem and Crimea.
+Many interactions, including financial support, religious leadership positions, and marriages have taken place between the various Karaite communities, including those in Egypt, Turkey, Jerusalem and Crimea.

 A split emerged within the Karaite community of Egypt around the turn of the 20th century, between those now termed "progressives" and those termed "traditionalists".
 The progressives, of which noted writer and intellectual Murat Faraj Lisha‘ was at the forefront, called for a more liberal interpretation of Halakha, along with societal reforms and greater solidarity with Rabbanites.
 The traditionalists were led by Chief Hakham Tubiah ben Simhah Levi Babovich, and called not only for a more obdurate interpretation, but for greater separatism from both Rabbanites and Zionism.
-Although Babovich was respected for his dedication towards the community, his conservatism and opposition towards local customs were met by little success.
+Although Babovich was respected for his dedication towards the community, his conservatism and opposition towards local customs met with little success.